 Mechai Viravaidya, from Thailand, is globally known for his highly successful family planning, HIV/AIDS prevention, poverty reduction and innovative rural education and integrated development programs.
 Sustainably supporting and promoting these NGO programs through related commercial businesses, his ground-breaking development approach is a model of integrated development.
 He has also contributed as a parliamentarian, chairman of the state bank, petroleum and telecom enterprises, and is currently assisting the national education reform process.
 In addition to several honorary doctorates he has received such awards as the United Nations Gold Peace Medal, Skoll Award for Social Entrepreneurship, Ramon Magsaysay Award, United Nations Population Award, Bill and Melinda Gates Award and is the UNAIDS Ambassador.

-The Secretariat of the World Prize for International Integrated Development is supported by the Sponsor for such functions as; preliminary sorting of Nominations for the Selection Panel, preparation of Certificates, Ceremonies/Public Lectures, liaison with the Selection Panel, maintaining the website of the World Prize for International Integrated Development and responding to donations.
+The Secretariat of the World Prize for Integrated Development is supported by the Sponsor for such functions as; preliminary sorting of Nominations for the Selection Panel, preparation of Certificates, Ceremonies/Public Lectures, liaison with the Selection Panel, maintaining the website of the World Prize for Integrated Development and responding to donations.